 Since everything is audited by the government, when you deal with these private offices, foundations and charities you must be patient because it takes time to finalize all the papers and complete all the requirements.

-Here are some of my best tips to get financial assistance for you and your family.
+Here is a roadmap of how you can get financial assistance for you and your family.

 Be Courteous and Respectful: After you do initial internet searches, you are going to be directed to local and state agencies where you can call people directly.
 For best results, you are going to have to reach out and speak with government employees.

 They are eager to help you.
 Be polite.
 Treat them kindly and respectfully.
 They are hard-working people who are getting paid by the government to help you.
 They are on your side.
 Many of them are deeply dedicated to provide outstanding service.
 They are non-partisan and want to do whatever they can to give you the assistance you need.
 The more personal and real you can be, the better chance you will have to get their help.
 Your biggest goal is to build relationships with these representatives.
 A little bit of kindness and respect goes a long way.
 In many cases your initial phone call or email will lead to you getting assistance by the representative in the form of helping you fill out their organization’s application.
 This will require some patience and focus.
 In the beginning this task can feel a little overwhelming but take your time and do it at your own pace.